EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/jobs.md

 ---

-## Distinct home directories
+## Unsynched home directories

 For most back-ends, your home directory is common to both the Open OnDemand host and the back-ends so your directories and files on the Open OnDemand host, and changes to these, are reflected on the back-ends and vice-versa.

-However, you may have access to back-ends where your home directory is not common to both the Open OnDemand host and the back-end i.e., you have distinct, separate, home directories on each host.
+However, you may have access to back-ends where your home directory is not common to both the Open OnDemand host and the back-end i.e., you have unsynched, separate, home directories on each host.

 Currently, the back-ends where home directories are not common to both the Open OnDemand host and the back-ends are as follows: